 This blog serves as a guide for using and choosing the appropriate source for a Spark Streaming application.
 It also shares the steps needed to connect to the required system.
 The selection of the source system depends on the use case/application.

-Application At Sigmoid, we have used Kafka for implementing Spark Streaming for an Online Advertising Optimization System.
-The requirement is to pick the most suitable ad for an user, the one which is most likely to be clicked by him.
+At Sigmoid, we have used Kafka for implementing Spark Streaming for an Online Advertising Optimization System.
+The requirement is to pick the most suitable ad for a user, the one which is most likely to be clicked by him.
 Many websites which are clients to this Advertisement Optimization system push messages to the Kafka Cluster via a Kafka Producer.
 The output of the Kafka stream is written to a HBASE database or any other distributed database, to be read by the client.
 The system is pretty stable and scales well when the load grows.
-Such a system allows to find the effectiveness of a campaign in real time.
+Such a system allows one to find the effectiveness of a campaign in real-time.

 The code below depicts how you can use Kafka to create a Stream of Data, and generate the probabilities for various advertisements being clicked.